Gordon S. Novak Jr.

 in the College of Engineering, University of Texas, Jan.
 1969.

-- Editorial Board, Applied Intelligence (Springer).
+- Editorial Board, Applied Intelligence (Springer), up to about 2017.

 - Executive Advisory Board, Dictionary of Science and Technology,